 Although it has very clear, shallow water in which children can play, please watch for your safety near the water.
 Showers and locker rooms are available in a marine center at this beach.
 The most popular activity here is a glass-bottom boat which allows you to see through the water.

 In this natural aquarium, clownfish, butterflyfish, blue damselfish, and filefish can be seen.

 It is a relaxing beach with easy access.

-Eating Tempura of fish, squid, seaweed and sweet potato while looking at the ocean is the way of enjoy in this island.
-Since many of the local are seamen, Ojima Haarii held on May 5 on Lunar Calendar is a very exciting event.
-Haarii is an event to pray for a good catch and a safe voyage and holds a boat race using boats called Haryusen.
-Haarii day is the most exciting day of the year.
+You can get an insider’s view of seamen’s life in Ojima Island.
+Ojima Island is a small island of 1.6 kilometers in circumference connected to the main island and accessible by car.
+Along the road near the bridge, there are parlors, restaurants, fish stores and more.
+The most popular food among tourists here is tempura.
+In Okinawa, tempura is considered as a snack.
+Eating tempura of fish, squid, seaweed and sweet potato while looking at the ocean is a nice way to enjoy this island.
+Since many of the locals are seamen, the Ojima Hari held on May 5 on Lunar Calendar is a very exciting event.
+Haarii is an event held to pray for a good catch and a safe voyage and features a boat race using boats called Haryusen.
+Hari day is the most exciting day of the year.